samdyra/PintuWebsite/README.md

 A Web App that shows the price of many token list, using PINTU API [See here](https://pintu-website-livid.vercel.app/)

+> **Warning**
+> Due to CORS issues when using pintu's API (trade price changes API) the author
+> build a custom server that passthrough the response from the API
+> Therefore, the custom server that author made may be broken, and need to rebuilded to function again.
+> Please dont hesitate to contact author if by any chance there is an error on the production.

 ## Features

 - Website that track the crypto token price using PINTU API